 Alicia Patterson launched Newsday in September 1940, despite her father firing her from being a reporter at the New York Daily News and told her a tabloid would not be successful on Long Island.
 Newsday won a Pulitzer Prize in 1954, became the country’s largest suburban magazine and helped shape the identity of Long Island.

-Other notable female pioneers
+Notable female pioneers

 Elinor Smith Sullivan, a pioneering aviator, went by the nickname of the “Flying Flapper of Freeport”.
 She flew her first plane at 6 years old and became the youngest licensed pilot at age 16 in 1927.
 Sullivan was named as the Best Female pilot in the US by the American Society for the Promotion of Aviation in 1930 at just 19 years old.